department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/vietnam-waters.md

 You’ll need to file a claim for disability compensation.
 When you file, you’ll have to show that you were aboard one of the U.S. Navy and Coast Guard ships that entered Vietnam’s inland waterways.
 If your ship docked or landed crewmembers, you’ll have to show that you went ashore. <br>
 [Find out how to file a claim for disability compensation](/disability/how-to-file-claim/)

-### What if I didn’t go ashore or serve aboard a ship that entered the inland waterways of Vietnam?

-You’ll have to show that you had contact with Agent Orange in another way while serving in the military.
-We decide these claims on a case-by-case basis.

 ### If I'm a Blue Water Veteran with non-Hodgkin’s lymphoma, do I need to prove contact with Agent Orange?